- 1959: The National Medal of Science is established by an act of the U.S. Congress under Public Law 86-209.

 The President's Committee on the National Medal of Science has established the following considerations for selection of candidates:

-- The impact of the nominee's body of work on the current state of his or her field of science or engineering.
+- The impact of the nominee's body of work on the current state of their field of science or engineering.

-- Whether the nominee's achievements are of an unusually significant nature in relation to the potential effects on the development of thought in his or her field of science or engineering.
+- Whether the nominee's achievements are of an unusually significant nature in relation to the potential effects on the development of thought in their field of science or engineering.

 - Whether the nominee has demonstrated unusually distinguished service in the general advancement of science or engineering for the nation, especially when accompanied by substantial contributions to the content of science.